Zayd Vanderson

 3D Slicer is a scientific imaging platform which supports visualization, segmentation, registration, and advanced analysis of biomedical data.

 Sonador is a cloud platform which provides secure storage, large scale processing, and collaboration capabilities which extends the reach of imaging tools beyond the desktop.
-The synergy between 3D Slicer's robust local processing and Sonador's scalable cloud infrastructure opens new horizons for medical imaging applications.
+When used together with Slicer, Sonador enables a number of advanced workflows for advanced analysis and simulation, 3D-printed patient specific instruments, and robotically executed interventions.

-Despite the powerful capabilities of 3D Slicer and the advantages of batch processing, users on the Windows platform encounter significant challenges.
-Unlike on Linux and other Unix like environments, where Slicer's command line and batch interface runs without issue, users on Windows may encounter problems with logging being redirected and face limitations in passing arguments to the Slicer.exe command line application.
+Despite the powerful capabilities of 3D Slicer and the advantages of batch processing, users on the Windows platform encounter challenges with headless processing.
+Unlike on Linux and other Unix like environments (where Slicer's command line and batch interface runs without issue), users on Windows may encounter problems with logging being redirected and face limitations in passing arguments to the Slicer.exe CLI application.
 These issues can hinder the development, execution, and troubleshooting of automated scripts.

 Slicer provides a near-universal toolkit for working with complex data.
 It is able to read and write data from a huge cross-section of tools and can create DICOM-SEG files which can be read by SimpleITK, OHIF, VTK, and nearly every library in the open source imaging ecosystem.
 Almost no other tool has such broad compatibility.